SHAILAB-IPEC/OpenFly-Platform/README.md

 2. For GTAV(Coming soon，The game update caused a bug.)
    - ```pip install pyautogui```
+   - Clone the DeepGTAV repo, put the compiled plugin to the root directory of GTAV.
    - Start GTA V and enter story mode.
-Get a truck and change camera to First-per view (by pressing V) (preferred)
+Change camera to First-per view (by pressing V) (preferred)
-   - In settings, change the resolution to 800x600 and place the window on top-left corner of your screen
+   - In settings, set the screen resolution to "7680x4320DSR" and place the window on top-left corner of your screen
-   - Clone the DeepGTAV repo, put the compiled the plugin to the root directory of GTAV.
    - Run eval.py for evaluation.

 ## Toolchain